 We will provide shareholders with audited financial statements of the prospective target business as part of the proxy solicitation or tender offer materials, as applicable, sent to shareholders.
 These financial statements may be required to be prepared in accordance with, or reconciled to, accounting principles generally accepted in the United States of America ("GAAP"), or International Financial Reporting Standards ("IFRS"), depending on the circumstances, and the historical financial statements may be required to be audited in accordance with the standards of the PCAOB.
 These financial statement requirements may limit the pool of potential target businesses we may acquire because some targets may be unable to provide such statements in time for us to disclose such statements in accordance with federal proxy rules and complete our initial Business Combination within the prescribed time frame.
-We cannot assure you that any particular target business will be able to prepare its financial statements in accordance with the requirements outlined above, or that the potential target business will be able to prepare its financial statements in accordance with the requirements outlined above.
+We cannot assure you that any particular target business identified by us as a potential acquisition candidate will have financial statements prepared in accordance with the requirements outlined above, or that the potential target business will be able to prepare its financial statements in accordance with the requirements outlined above.
 To the extent that these requirements cannot be met, we may not be able to acquire the proposed target business.
 While this may limit the pool of potential acquisition candidates, we do not believe that this limitation will be material.